leafOfTree/vim-project/README.md

 - `cmd`: command to run
 - `args`: optional, the value is from what user types and will be appended to `cmd`

-By default, the configuration is
+By default, the config is

 ```vim
         \'new_tasks': [